Cruise Journalist and Historian – Peter Knego. (Yes! The “K” is pronounced)

 Here is a recent interview courtesy of Cruising Authority’s Barry Vaudrin, filmed on board NORWEGIAN EPIC in July 2010:

-Peter Knego discusses his most recent visit to Alang in 2010 and the NORWEGIAN EPIC.
+Peter Knego discusses his visit to Alang in 2010 and the NORWEGIAN EPIC.

 As Contributing Editor to MaritimeMatters.com, a good deal of Knego’s work can be seen in text, video clips and photographs on the website.